United Arab Emirates landscape

 Watch out for

-• High investment threshold (~$545k for property route)
+• High investment threshold (around $545k for property route)

 • Real estate market is cyclical — investment can lose value